RROS-Lab/iiwa_cam/iiwa_cam/wiki/KukaClassDetails.md

       joint_pos.position.a7 = 0;

       // send message (BE CAREFUL WHEN YOU SEND FOLLOWING CODE!)
-      // put your hand on the emergency button, press it when neccessary joint_pos_client.sendGoal(joint_pos_act.action_goal.goal);
+      // put your hand on the emergency button, press it when necessary joint_pos_client.sendGoal(joint_pos_act.action_goal.goal);
     ```